 There were no Russian T-34 tanks in Burlington or Brewington for O’Toole.
 Russians were late to intervene, begging them with phone calls, Skype calls, Facetime chats and mentioned them in tweets, but the Poutine remained silent.
 Ottis O’Toole was hired to wash dishes at The Rude Native after Lionheart changed its company name again.
 The job paid easy money.
 He would work in the kitchen going nowhere fast.
 He had lots of odd jobs.

-“Do you have a sec?”
+“Do you have a moment?”
 Carol asked almost like she wasn’t asking a question.
 A floral print shirt over khaki pants couldn’t hide the rolls of fat, but God her dainty heart-shaped lips.

 “Sure.”
 He walked down the hall with her fast, barely fitting through a narrow corridor.
 Carol King was a pig, but she knew how to hire a low-life, and she talked real sweet.